What to do with a water stain on the ceiling

 The problem is that the most common types of ceiling panels are made from fiber composites that seem to attract moisture.
 Yes, it might be cheap to buy a replacement when you find a water stain on the ceiling, but this could lead to a never-ending cycle of stain and replacement.

 Find a water resistant alternative

 One of the best ways to deal with water stains on the ceiling is to find a ceiling material that does not get damaged by moisture.
-Reflexio Concept and Design has a line of water resistant ceiling options that can end the problem of water stains on the ceiling forever.
+Reflexio Design has a line of water resistant ceiling options that can end the problem of water stains on the ceiling forever.